-Dodd Group is proud of the ethical standards that it has embedded into it’s business over many years and believe that these standards are consistent with the underlying principles of the Modern Slavery Act 2015.
+The Dodd Group is proud of the ethical standards that we have embedded into our business over many years and believe that these standards are consistent with the underlying principles of the Modern Slavery Act 2015.
 Slavery and the trafficking of people have no place in the modern world, and Dodd Group considers that the new legislation will become an important part of doing business both in the UK and overseas.
-Dodd Group is committed to improving our practices to combat slavery and human trafficking.
+Dodd Group are committed to improving our practices to combat slavery and human trafficking.

 Dodd Group Holdings Limited is the ultimate parent company of a group of companies that provides Electrical & Mechanical Services.
-Together, these companies form Dodd Group.
-Dodd Group is independent and family owned, and employs approximately 750 people.
-Dodd Group has an annual turnover of approximately £150 million, and the following group companies have a turnover in excess of £36 million:
+Together, these companies form the Dodd Group, The Dodd Group is independent and family owned, and employs approximately 950 people.
+The Dodd Group has an annual turnover of approximately £175 million, and the following group companies have a combined turnover in excess of £36 million:

 Dodd Group (Midlands) Ltd

 This statement is made on behalf of Dodd Group Holdings Limited and the individual group companies referred to above in accordance with the requirements of the Modern Slavery Act 2015 and its contents take account of the activities and supply chains of them all.

 Click to access the Dodd Group Anti-Slavery and Human Trafficking Policy - DGEM0061.